Devolutions/devolutions-gateway/README.md

 A blazing fast relay server adaptable to different protocols and desired levels of traffic inspection.

-Use `cargo run` to build and run devolutions-gateway locally with default options.
+Use `cargo build --release` to build a release version of `devolutions-gateway` locally.

 ## Command-line Interface